ssricardo/anki-plugins/anki-web-browser/README.md

 # Anki Web Browser

 The **Anki Web Browser** is simply an Internet Browser within Anki (as the name suggests).
-It aims to make it simple when you are studying or editing a card and want to look something up in the internet.
+It aims to make it simple when you are studying or editing a card and want to look something up on the internet.
+You can also use it to open up your system desktop instead of the embedded browser (*from version 1.1*)

-For instance, you are studying a foreign language and suddenly there is a word which you haven't understant properlly.
+For instance, you are studying a foreign language and suddenly there is a word which you haven't understood it properlly.
 In such case it's common to shift to the web browser and make search for the term there.
 This addon makes this task smoother.

 Therefore, this addon provides 2 functionalities: